 Directors are expected to attend all meetings of the Board and the committees on which they serve.
-During 2022, the Board held five meetings.
-The Audit, Compensation, and Nominating and Corporate Governance Committees held four meetings, two meetings, and one meeting, respectively, in 2022.
-During 2022, each director attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings held by each committee of the Board on which the director served, during the period in which the director so served.
+During 2023, the Board held seven meetings.
+The Audit, Compensation, and Nominating and Corporate Governance Committees held four meetings, two meetings, and one meeting, respectively, in 2023.
+During 2023, each director attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings held by each committee of the Board on which the director served, during the period in which the director so served.

 We encourage, but do not require, directors to attend the Annual Meetings of Stockholders.
-In 2022, one director attended the Annual Meeting of Stockholders.
+In 2023, none of our directors were able to attend the Annual Meeting of Stockholders.